And we dance, To a whispered voice;

-For a while I felt I’d betrayed myself.
+For a while, I felt I’d betrayed myself.
 But in reality, I was moving along a path I didn’t know I was on.
-In retrospect, if I hadn’t moved into teaching, I’d might never have found my sacred calling or my most meaningful work.
+In retrospect, if I hadn’t moved into teaching, I’d never have found my sacred calling or my most meaningful work.

 I’d been teaching for a while when I was appointed Dean.
 This meant less time in the classroom and more spending more time on administrative tasks.
 I took the promotion because of the money involved though I immediately missed the engagement in the classroom.
 The Dean’s position led to being named President of another college a few years later.
 That job was more of a headache than anything else; it lasted two years.
 Part of my job was to complete accreditation studies -think multiple volumes of writing and supporting documents- that kept Title IV Federal Financial Aid funding in place for students.

 It was good work, it paid well, but it had little to do with my deepest work.
-I endured the toxic corporate atosphere for far too long and my health suffered because of it.
-I’d become a single parent to my youngest son, now seven years-old, and was solely responsible for raising him.
-For the next twelve years writing would become evident as a primary component of my deepest work and support my tiny family in the process.
+I endured the toxic corporate atmosphere for far too long and my health suffered because of it.
+I’d become a single parent to my youngest son, now seven-years-old, and was solely responsible for raising him.
+For the next twelve years, writing would become evident as a primary component of my deepest work and support my tiny family in the process.

 I wrote for business clients, developed and taught online courses, and published books.
 I developed a loyal online and offline following, and over the next few years, enjoyed considerable success.
 In quiet moments I pondered how the transition from physician to Internet business owner was even possible.
 It seemed to me like a strange series of linked events, yet here I was living the reality.